-- Have received Medicare Part B in a Prior Quarter month. - Meet all eligibility requirements in the month in which Medicare Part B was received. - Prior quarter coverage for QI-1 cannot begin any earlier than January of the current calendar year. - 3) Effective Date of Prior Quarter Coverage:
+- Be pregnant, in the postpartum period, or under age 19; - Have received Medicare Part B in a Prior Quarter month; and - Meet all eligibility requirements in the month in which Medicare Part B was received.

+NOTE Prior quarter coverage for QI-1 cannot begin any earlier than January of the current calendar year.

+3) Effective Date of Prior Quarter Coverage:

-The start date for prior quarter months depends on when the application for Prior Quarter Coverage is requested.
+The prior quarter period depends on when the Prior Quarter Coverage is requested.
+See the following table for details:

-If the request for Prior Quarter Coverage Then Is submitted at the same time as the application for Medical Assistance (MA).
-The Prior Quarter Coverage is the three months before the application month.
-Is NOT submitted at the same time as an application for MA The Prior Quarter Coverage is the three months before the application month of the pending application.
+If the request for Prior Quarter Coverage Then The Prior Quarter Coverage is the three months before the application month.
+Is NOT submitted at the same time as an The prior quarter period is the three months application for MA AND The MA application is still pending. before the application month.
+The prior quarter period is the three months before the month the customer's request is submitted.